The Role of IoT in Supply Chain Optimization

 Definition:

-Take a look at a multinational electronics manufacturer of cell phones, for instance.
-In this case, supply chain management entails arranging with vendors all over the world to acquire raw materials such as metals, polymers, and electronic components.
-After that, the business produces the cell phones, keeps an eye on stock levels, and works with logistics partners to ensure prompt delivery to retailers or clients.
+Look at a multinational electronics manufacturer of cell phones, for instance.
+Supply chain management entails arranging with vendors worldwide to acquire raw materials such as metals, polymers, and electronic components.
+The business then produces cell phones, monitors stock levels, and works with logistics partners to ensure prompt delivery to retailers or clients.
+Demand forecasting, inventory optimization, and supply chain visibility are examples of SCM tactics essential to guarantee prompt delivery, economy, and client delight.

 Key Components: